-The following document(s) are required: New registrations - baptismal certificate.
-Transfer students - baptismal certificate and a letter of transfer from the previous religious education program indicating sacraments received and last grade completed.
+All current students must be re-registered for the new School Year.
+The following document(s) are required for NEW and TRANSFER students: New registrations - Baptismal certificate.
+Transfer students - Baptismal certificate and a letter of transfer from the previous religious education program indicating sacraments received and last grade completed.

 Forms are also available in the back of the Church, the Parish Office and the Religious Education Office.